-Additionally the school conducts events such as 'Meet the Teachers', Kedron EXPO, Pathways Information Evenings to engage with our parents.
+Additionally the school conducts events such as 'Meet the Teachers', ladies morning tea for International Women's Day, Kedron EXPO, Pathways Information Evenings to engage with our parents.
 Parents and caregivers are welcome to contact the school at any time to discuss any concerns regarding their child's progress or any relevant issues at school.
 The school tuckshop and uniform shop are the only means of revenue for the Parents and Citizens Association.
 The only other request to parents is for community oriented aid programs.